 “You’ve got to remember that you are directly underneath a lawyer who’s relying on you.
 You’ve got to know your meat and potatoes, you’ve got to know the fundamentals, and you’ve got to have a good ethical grounding.”
 After all, she said, “The law is a very demanding mistress.”

 And demanding it is.
-Your day starts bright and early, reviewing the dockets, inspecting the attorneys’ calendars, and answering the long list of emails that have managed to accumulate in your inbox since last evening.
-You’ll finalize an opposition to a motion and make sure the evidence you’ve prepared over the last few weeks is copied, collated and labeled, but only after you drop everything to handle a minor emergency with one of the attorney’s last-minute schedule changes.
+Your day starts bright and early, reviewing the dockets, inspecting the attorneys’ calendars, and answering the long list of emails that have managed to pile up in your inbox since last evening.
+You’ll finalize an opposition to a motion and make sure the evidence you’ve prepared over the last few weeks is copied, collated and labeled, but only after you drop everything to handle a minor emergency with one of the partner’s last-minute schedule changes.

 And that’s before lunch.